VinACE/insight-sandbox/processing/README.md

 See spark_kafka_example.py for an example of usage with a Kafka producer.
 Once this spark stream is open, you can send data to your pipeline with your producer.
 You should be able to see the output of the spark stream.

+To save data into Cassandra, run the spark-submit commands with the TargetHolding/pyspark-cassandra:0.1.5 and conf settings.
+See example below:

+`spark-submit --packages org.apache.spark:spark-streaming-kafka_2.10:1.5.0,TargetHolding/pyspark-cassandra:0.1.5 --conf spark.cassandra.connection.host=127.0.0.1 example.py my-topic`

 ---